-The April issue includes five articles on an eclectic mix of subjects, ranging from the agrarian history of Ottoman Egypt and the environmental history of the Pacific to friendship between early modern Jews and Christians, the experiences of Muslim travelers to Europe in the late nineteenth century, and homoerotic photography in twentieth-century Germany.
-There are also four featured reviews, along with our usual extensive book review section.
+The October issue includes five articles—an eclectic mix, illustrating the diverse approaches and topics that characterize contemporary historical writing at the professional level.
+The subjects of the pieces range from polygamy in early North America to serfdom in imperial Russia, medicine and mass culture in the United States in the interwar period, "modernity" in Africa, and decolonization in the post–World War II era.
+There are also five featured reviews, followed by our usual extensive book review section.
 "In Back Issues" draws attention to articles and features in the AHR from one hundred, seventy-five, and fifty years ago.